 LEAD has developed and collected a range of resources for their members, listed below.
-Please visit our Trainers and eLearning Resources sub-sections for more.
+Please visit our Facilitators and eLearning Resources sub-sections for more.

 - LEAD Diversity In Practice Resource Kit: A resource kit for early childhood services working with children and families from migrant and refugee backgrounds in the Nepean area (DIP Kit) was developed by the Migrant and Refugee Children Support Working Group (MARCS) to assist early childhood service providers to improve access and the provision of culturally inclusive programming for migrant and refugee children and their families.